AnImpulsiveHuman/katacoda-scenarios/opagatekeeper-policy/gatekeeper/step4.md

 `kubectl apply -f deployment-violation.yaml`{{execute}}

-This will get denied.
+The host path used here is not allowed.
+So this will get denied.

 ## non-violation.yaml
 Take a look at the deployment-non-violation.yaml file and then apply.

 `kubectl apply -f deployment-non-violation.yaml`{{execute}}

-This will not get denied.
+The host path used here is allowed.
+So this will not get denied.